 Q: What if I can’t submit my MPF by the deadline?

 - A: An online form for the submission of late module preferences will open shortly after the main MPF deadline.
 It is important to note that priority will be given to students who complete their MPF on time (in other words, if you submit late module preferences you may not be allocated to your ideal preferences, and you may even be allocated to modules that you didn't list).
 If you submit a late MPF due to a pressing personal or medical reason, please alert us to that fact by emailing firstname.lastname@example.org (noting that you may be asked to supply reasonable documentary evidence).

 Q: What happens if I make a mistake or change my mind once I have submitted my MPF?

 - A: It's really important that you think carefully about your module preferences and complete your MPF accordingly.
 Once you have submitted your MPF it is not always possible to accommodate any later changes you wish to make.
-However, if you feel that you've made a genuine error in the completion of the form, you should seek assistance at the School of English and Drama Reception (ArtsOne 3.40) or email email@example.com at your first opportunity.
+However, if you feel that you've made a genuine error in the completion of the form, you should seek assistance from the School of English and Drama Administrative Team by emailing email@example.com at your first opportunity.

 Q: Joint Honours students: do I have to take a 50-50 split of modules between my subjects?

 - A: Students may usually, with the agreement of their Advisor for each subject, choose a credit balance of 45 credits in one discipline and 75 credits in the other.

 Q: Must I take an even balance of 60 credits in each semester (120 for the year)?